ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 **Accepted and implementation authorized.
 Milestone 0 is complete.
-Milestone 1 is implemented and verified on Windows ARM64; clean-checkout recreation on a second supported machine remains pending.**
+Milestone 1 is implemented and verified on Windows ARM64; clean-checkout recreation on a second supported machine remains pending.
+Milestone 2 is implemented and verified against local PostgreSQL.**

 ## Goal